fc-minecraft/hoc2021-makecode-md/giza.md

 # Pyramids of Giza

 ## Step 1
-The architect of the pyramids is trying to build a structure that will last the test of time.
+The Architect of the pyramids is trying to build a structure that will last the test of time.
 Teach them how to make a pyramid by building a 3 layer triangle on the platform.

 #### ~ tutorialhint